 Salary and Benefits

-This position is advertised at the GS 12/13/14 level, for which the 2015 pay range is $76,378 to $139,523 per year.
+This position is likely to be advertised at the GS 13/14 level, for which the 2016 pay range is $92,145 to $141,555 per year.
+Salary will be commensurate with experience.
 Explore the major benefits offered to most Federal employees.

 How to Apply

 Interested candidates are encouraged to submit a letter of interest, CV, and two representative publications to nciEGRPjobs@mail.nih.gov.
 Please include the following in the e-mail subject line: EEB PD 2016.

 IMPORTANT NOTE: This is a pre-announcement of the vacancy.
 Candidates who submit a letter of interest and vitae will be notified when the position is officially listed on the USAJOBS website.
 To be considered for this position, interested individuals must also apply for the position through the USAJOBS website.
 The position will likely be classified as a Health Scientist Administrator (HSA) or Medical Officer (Research).
 Please check that website regularly for updated postings, as positions are only open for 5 - 10 days.